bcit-ci/CodeIgniter/user_guide_src/source/general/caching.rst

 	caching will only work if you are generating display for your controller with a :doc:`view <./views>`.

+.. important:: If you change configuration options that might affect
+	your output, you have to manually delete your cache files.

 .. note:: Before the cache files can be written you must set the file
 	permissions on your *application/cache/* directory such that it is writable.